Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 2. Assumes Zigbee devices has two antennas, but in reality will not work on devices using only one.
 3. Need extra device to actually test for interferance and try to avoid it .

-## A Database for the Radio Frequency Fingerprintingof Bluetooth Devices
+## A Database for the Radio Frequency Fingerprinting of Bluetooth Devices

 Very interesting paper but requires very specilied hardware to actually function 250Msps is very high